 Sports League Sexual Assault FAQs

-What Are the Physical and Behavioral Signs of Abuse in Youth Sports?
+What Are the Physical and Behavioral Signs of Abuse in Youth Sport Activities?

 Many parents might not recognize the obvious physical and behavioral signs of a loved one who has been sexually assaulted.
 Your child's unexplained physical or behavioral changes might include:

 - Unusual aggression

 - Quitting their youth organization, including the team, Boy Scouts, YMCA, Little League, Boys and Girls Club, etc